Challenges of Urbanization

 You can learn about recent findings from our global, citizen science study on urban birds here and here.

-We launched the Urban Birds of Ontario project – a citizen science effort to document all the bird species that do and do not breed in Ontario’s 15 metro areas.
+PhD student Paul Preston is analyzing results from the Urban Birds of Ontario project – a citizen science effort to document all the bird species that do and do not breed in Ontario’s 15 metro areas.

 If you’re an avid birder or naturalist, please consider contributing data to this study!

-Current students on this project:
+Current lab members on this project:

 CONTACT US